jemiaymen/bigdata_courses/module_2.md

 #  Module 2 Install Apache Spark and Apache Hadoop

-There are many ways to install hadoop with spark on cluster, we chose to install spark in docker cluster.
+There are many ways to install hadoop and spark on cluster, we chose to install spark in docker cluster.

 ## what is docker ?